ctsrc/http-horse/README.md

 HTTP Hot Reload Server for HTML, CSS, JavaScript and WebAssembly web development.

-Please note that this software currently supports macOS only. 🍎💻
+Please note that this software currently runs exclusively on macOS. 🍎💻

 ## Usage